scm-manager/scm-documentation-viewer-plugin/docs/en/index.md

 ---
-title: Dokumentation
+title: Documentation
-subtitle: Documentation Viewer Plugin Dokumentation
+subtitle: Documentation Viewer Plugin
 ---

 This documentation describes the usage of the scm-documentation-viewer-plugin.